 Sulfur cinquefoil has a high tannin content limiting its palatability to most livestock and wildlife.
 Studies conducted in Montana indicated utilization by livestock and wildlife was less than 1 percent on 98 percent of sites sampled.
 Selection of plants other than sulfur cinquefoil by grazing animals may have a long-term impact by reducing bio-diversity.
 Sulfur cinquefoil reduces grass production by about 60 percent as a result of direct plant competition.

-Field studies conducted on sulfur cinquefoil in the United States and Canada show that Milestone® specialty herbicide at 4 to 7 fluid ounces per acre (fl oz/A) provided good to excellent control (90 to 100%) one year following application.
+Field studies conducted on sulfur cinquefoil in the United States and Canada show that Milestone® herbicide at 4 to 7 fluid ounces per acre (fl oz/A) provided good to excellent control (90 to 100%) one year following application.
 The addition of 2,4-D to Milestone did not improve control over Milestone applied alone (Figure 5).

 The optimum time to apply Milestone to control sulfur cinquefoil and stop seed production is at rosette to early bolt stage in spring.
 Sulfur cinquefoil is often difficult to locate until the plant blooms; thus, the higher application rate will be more effective on mature plants treated later in the summer.